tirans/rmidi/README.md

 4. Commits and pushes the version changes back to the repository
 5. Creates a GitHub release with the new version
 6. Publishes the package to PyPI
+7. Builds executable binaries for Windows, macOS, and Linux using PyInstaller
+8. Uploads the executables to the GitHub release

 For example, if the current version is `0.1.0`, after a push to master it will be `0.1.1`.